barryclark/jekyll-now/_posts/2015-02-16-old-dog-new-tricks.md

 title: old dog, new tricks
 ---

-Let's say there's loop that only terminates when the system kills its process.
-What would make this interesting?
+A loop that only terminates when the system kills its process?

 {% highlight python %}
 while True: